kapilkale/personal-site---blog/jekyll/_posts/2013-1-23-gmails-second-major-problem.markdown

 This particular email was so important that I had to get on the phone with the sender.
 He forwarded 4 additional copies (!) that also had 2 hour delays on them.

 This issue has happened 2-3 times in the past month.
 When it happens, it affects 20-30% of the emails coming into my inbox.
 Attachments seem to have no impact.
-The sender has no impact either- it happens with people I email 20 times a day. \[2\]
+The sender has no impact either- it happens with people I email 20 times a day. \[b\]

 I'm not sure about prevalence; in fact, one of my motivations in writing this is to see how many other people this is happening to.